So you get to go to a classis gathering!

 - The examination of a person who is going to be ordained or commissioned.

 - Dealing with a challenge that a church is facing—it might be that a church and a pastor are struggling in their relationship or a church might be trying to figure out if they need to close their doors

 - Dealing with an opportunity that is available to us as a classis—maybe a conference that is coming up or a new church that is starting

 These are going to be matters that we need to deal with together that fall outside of our normal committees or that need to have some special attention.

 - Reports from Classical Support Ministry Individuals and Teams

-- Stated Clerk—the stated clerk reports on his or her activities since the last meeting of Classis.
+- Stated Clerk—the stated clerk reports on his or her activities since the last gathering of classis.
 The report will often talk about correspondence received or sent and other such matters.
-As a Classis we will vote to approve the work of the Stated Clerk.
+As a classis we will vote to approve the work of the Stated Clerk.